Here are the recent answer to this question.

 By oceanshorizonx from New Jersey

 I'm planning a masquerade party for a sweet sixteen with a low budget.
-I need some ideas; the colors are pink and silver.
-I found the cake and mask she wants for herself and the girls, but don't know what the boy's mask should be or what color.
-Any ideas?
+I need some ideas,;the colors are pink and silver.

 I am planning a sweet sixteen masquerade birthday party for myself.
 The theme is "character," where everyone will be their favorite movie or TV character for the night.
 My colors are purple and silver.